Is the Jungfrau Travel Pass worth it? An honest review

 But wait, there’s more!

-As I mentioned above, travellers with a Half Fare Card and Swiss Travel Pass get access to the reduced rates above, saving you about 21-23% on a full price pass.
+As I mentioned above, travellers with a Half Fare Card and Swiss Travel Pass get access to the reduced rates above, saving you about 21-23% on a full price Jungfrau Travel Pass.
 You can also use the promocode above to get 10% off either of those cards on Klook too, so we’re really tripling down on the discounts!

 If you’re buying the Jungfrau Travel Pass on Klook, you can choose from ‘Adult’ or ‘Adult (STP/SHFC Holder)’ if you have a Half Fare Card or Swiss Travel Pass.